chriskyfung/youtube-subscriber-spreadsheet-apps-script/.github/ISSUE_TEMPLATE/bug_report.md

 2. Function executed.
 3. Steps to reproduce the error.

+**Actual Behavior**
+A clear and concise description of what actually happened.

 **Expected Behavior**
 A clear and concise description of what you expected to happen.